-- What details do you notice in each of these images? - What did Baroness Hyde de Neuville choose as the subjects of her paintings? - Who are the people in these images?
-What are they doing? - What kinds of buildings and structures existed in the United States during this time period? - What did towns and cities across the United States look like?
-How were people interacting in these spaces? - How do these images make you feel? - Why are visuals so important in helping to capture a specific moment in time?
-What kinds of things can be communicated through art that cannot be learned through written accounts? - What other information can you gain from looking at these images, about the artist and the people and places she chose to depict? - After discussing how much we can learn about the Early Republic from this body of work, students will now create their own visual diaries that represent where they live today. - First, have students imagine that they had a pen pal in another state or country, and they were telling their pen pal more about where they live.
-What details would they include and why?
-Who and what do they think defines their community?
-How would they help their pen pal understand what it was like to live in their neighborhood, town, city, or state? - Then ask students to think about how they would communicate those details visually.
-What would they want to capture? - Pass out sketchbooks, graphite pencils, and erasers.
-Tell students that they will be spending the next week keeping a visual diary, capturing the people and the places that they encounter in their day-to-day life.
-Ask students to create at least one observational drawing per day (five in total) in their sketchbooks, but encourage them to do as many as they can!
-The more they create, the more a viewer can learn from them.
+- What kinds of buildings and structures existed in the United States during this time period? - What did towns and cities across the United States look like?
+How were people interacting in these spaces? - How do these images make you feel?
+Why do you say that? - Why are visuals so important in helping to capture a specific moment in time?
+What kinds of things can be communicated through art that cannot be learned through written accounts? - What other information can you gain from looking at these images?
+What do they tell us about the artist and the people and places she chose to depict? - After discussing how much we can learn about the Early Republic from this body of work, students will now create their own visual diaries that represent where they live today. - First, have students imagine that they have a penpal in another state or country who they were telling more about where they live. - What details would they include and why? - Who and what do they think defines their community? - How would they help their penpal understand what it was like to live in their neighborhood, town, city, and/or state? - Then, ask students to think about how they would communicate those details visually.
+What would they want to capture?